MapColonies/cleanup-registry/README.md

     N -->|yes| P
 ```

-single item in the registry cleanup loop:
+Cleaning up the registry will result in each item independent cleanup loop:
 ```mermaid
 flowchart TB
     A{Overall Expired?}